List of built-in iOS apps: Settings

-Settings is an app available since initial launch of the iPhone in 2007.
+Settings is an app available since initial launch of the original iPhone in 2007.
 Settings allows users to access information about their device and change the settings and options on their phone such as the device wallpaper, notifications, Wi-Fi and Bluetooth, display and brightness, Siri and more.
 A user's Apple ID and iCloud accounts are also managed from within the settings app, as well as third-party account details through the built-in password manager.
 With the release of iOS 12, a Screen Time feature was introduced which is intended to help user's focus and combat smartphone addiction.

 Shortcuts

 Shortcuts, formerly Workflow, is a block-based visual scripting app.
 Workflow was acquired by Apple in 2017 and became a default app with the release of iOS 13.
 The app allows users to create macros for executing specific tasks on their device.
 These task sequences can be created by the user and shared online through iCloud.
 A number of curated shortcuts can also be downloaded from the integrated gallery.